macropay-solutions/php-framework-docs/mail.md

 ## Events

 > [!WARNING]
 > **Mail Events Cannot Be Queued:** To prevent queue payload bloat and memory exhaustion from large MIME bodies and file attachments, `MessageSending` and `MessageSent` events, as well as the underlying `SentMessage` wrapper, are strictly synchronous.
 Attempting to attach a queued listener to these events or serialize them will throw a `LogicException`.
+Instead, the mail dispatch job itself should be queued (via Storable Array Callables or implementing `ShouldQueue`).

 Framework fires two events during the process of sending mail messages.
 The `MessageSending` event is fired prior to a message being sent, while the `MessageSent` event is fired after a message has been sent.
 Remember, these events are fired when the mail is being *sent*, not when it is queued.
 You may register event listeners for this event in your `App\Providers\EventServiceProvider` service provider: